Application Security Monitoring (ASUs)

 Application Security units

 Dynatrace Application Security is licensed based on the consumption of Application Security units (ASUs).
-The number of Application Security units that an environment consumes is based on the amount of RAM that a monitored server has (see the table below) and the number of hours that those Application Security units are monitored.
-For example, to run Application Security for a 16 GB host for one year, 9,000 Application Security units are required [
+The number of Application Security units that an environment consumes is based on the servers that run applications, which are monitored with Application Security.

 |Host size (based on RAM GB)||Application Security unit weight|